 St. Patrick's Day

 The parade follows a route that wraps around my street, and I have learned from previous years that going anywhere in a vehicle is just not possible on this day.
-There are bands from local schools.

 Watching these free spirited Mummer fans is usually my favorite part of the parade.